mhwood/downscale_ecco_v5_darwin/L1/L1_W_Greenland/README.md

 ```

 ## Step 2: Creating the bathymetry
-This configuration uses bathymetry from the LLC1080 grid bathymeetry.
+This configuration uses bathymetry from the LLC1080 grid bathymetry.
 To generate this file, use the following script:
 file:
 ```
 python3 init_file_creation/create_L1_W_Greenland_bathymetry.py -d /path/to/config/dir -e /path/to/ECCO/dir
 ```

+## Step 2.5 Intermediate Step: Make an nc file for the model grid
+The initial condtions, boundary conditions, and external forcing conditions all must be interpolated from the "parent" model to the new downscaled model.
+To easily generate the grid as a complete netcdf file, my strategy is to set up the model and run for one time step, outputting the grid using the mnc package.
+For this model run,

 ### Step 3: Create the initial conditions
 The initial conditions for the subdomain are stored in a pickup file for convenience.
 To generate this pickup file, an equivalent pickup file from the L0_540 run is interpolated into the new grid.
 For our investigation, we used a pickup file 1 year (175,680 time steps) into the L0_540 simulation, located in the L0_540/run directory: pickup.0000175680.data.
 Note also that the code will use the tile004.mitgrid and tile005.mitgrid files, which are expected to be located in the L0_540/run directory.
 To generate the new pickup file, run the following code: